ElFishi/Nginx-Fancyindex-Theme/README.md

     #define NGX_HTTP_FANCYINDEX_NAME_LEN 500 (or some other number greater than 50)

 ##### Usage:
- - Compile nginx with the fancyindex module.
+ - Compile nginx with the fancyindex module
+ - Or install nginx-extras
- - Include the contents of 'fancyindex.conf' in your location directive of your nginx conf.
+ - Include the contents of 'fidx.conf' in your location directive of your nginx conf
+ - Copy 'webdav-patch.conf' to '/etc/nginx'
- - copy the remaining items in your web root under 'fancyindex'.
+ - Copy the remaining items in your web root under '.fidx'
   - header.html
   - footer.html
   - css\fancyindex.css
   - fonts\\*
   - images\breadcrumb.png
- - Restart your nginx server.
+ - Restart your nginx server

 ##### Added/Modified:
  - Mime type icons from [Splitbrain](http://www.splitbrain.org/projects/file_icons)